Looking for some Halloween costume ideas? And ways to save?!?

 Target usually has a sale in-store where if you spend $30, you can save $5.
 If your kid has picked a costume that’s a little more pricey, that might be a good opportunity to save a little bit at least!

 Walmart and Target both run online promotions as well, so be sure to check those out!
-Target currently (as of October 12th) has a deal online that if you spend $50, you can save $10 (as well as the in-store $30/Save $5).
+Historically, Target will run a deal in October online that if you spend $50, you can save $10 (as well as the in-store $30/Save $5).
 AND…if you are a Redcard Member, you get free shipping and save an extra 5% if you use your card!

 If you are a member at Costco or Sams, be sure to check out their Halloween costumes!
 They usually get those several months in advance and often get picked through rather quickly, so plan ahead if you want to catch a deal at one of those stores!

-6. Check Local Consignment Sales/Stores, Thrift Stores or Online Marketplace
+6. Check Local Consignment Sales, Thrift Stores or Online Marketplace

 When the kids were much smaller, we actually hit up our local consignment stores and sales where we could grab costumes for SUPER cheap!
 We were able to score several Disney princess dresses for a fraction of the cost.
 And typically they are in pretty good shape!